zacbraddy/Vimspirational/README.md

 Startup > Tasks > Bash::Git bash | Set the HotKey to LCtrl+T and also set the startup Project to my projects folder and set as Default task for new console

 ## Problems I'm sure I can solve but haven't yet
-- Make it so that when I use / search the highlighting goes away on escape.
 - Integrate git into vim
 - Install nerdtree-git-plugin to get git flags in nerd tree.
 - Get syntax highlighting for JS and possibly JSX.